-It might get some Canadian connections in an exceedingly few places; however, if you don’t have their plan, it’ll cost you an excessive amount of money.
+It might get some Canadian connections in a few places; however, if you don’t have their plan, it’ll cost you excessive money.

-Therefore, it’s suggested to keep your phones on airplane mode that also helps save the phone battery.
-Thus, the passengers usually download shows, movies or podcasts, etc., to keep themselves amused even without the internet.
+Therefore, keeping your phones in airplane mode is suggested, which also helps save the phone battery.
+Thus, the passengers usually download shows, movies, podcasts, etc., to keep themselves amused even without the internet.

-The remaining twelve and above must pay the complete adult fare.
+The remaining twelve and above must pay the full adult fare.

-We hope to plan your trip on the Alaska ferry abundantly easy by reading this thorough guide about Alaska ferry everything aboard it.
+We hope to plan your trip on the Alaska Ferry abundantly by reading this thorough guide.